FAIRmat-NFDI/pynxtools/README.md

 # Scope

-`pynxtools` (previously called `nexusustils`) is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an hdf5 file according to NeXus application definitions.
+`pynxtools` (previously called `nexusutils`) is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an hdf5 file according to NeXus application definitions.

 Additionally, the software is used in the research data management system NOMAD for making experimental data searchable and publishable.